radpet/fake-news-detector/milestone1.md

 ## Motivation
 We all want the news and articles we read to be straightforward and unambiguous.
 Humor, irony and sarcasm can be good tools to tell a story or bring up a point, but often they cause misunderstanding and confusion if taken seriously.
-By detecting if a statement is ironic or not we can give insight wether the article is serious or satirical.
+By detecting if a statement is ironic or not we can give insight whether the article is serious or satirical.

 ## [Implementation](https://github.com/radpet/fake-news-detector/tree/master/irony)
 The dataset we used was provided by [SemEval](https://competitions.codalab.org/competitions/17468).
 Data exploration can be found [here](https://github.com/radpet/fake-news-detector/blob/master/irony/Data.ipynb).

 #### [Baseline](https://github.com/radpet/fake-news-detector/blob/master/irony/baseline.ipynb)
-We used Tf-idf vectorizer to encode the tweets and Logistic regression to classify wether they are ironic or not.
+We used Tf-idf vectorizer to encode the tweets and Logistic regression to classify whether they are ironic or not.
 This approach achieves 0.65 F1 score.

 #### Models
 * We used pretrained Glove embeddings, trained on english tweets.
 The vectors are encoded through a Bidirectional LSTM layer and an Attention layer.
 Afterwards we use 2 dense layers to classify the extracted features.
 This model achieves 0.66 F1 score.